-Below are the regulations for streamlined applications versus what is proposed for the City of Redondo Beach to regulate regarding non-streamlined ADUs.
+Below are the regulations for streamlined applications versus what the City of Redondo Beach may regulate regarding non-streamlined ADUs.
 There may be slightly more flexibility regarding parking requirements for the coastal area than inland.

 Streamlined ADUs

 Regardless of any other provisions, a City must approve applications for streamlined ADUs that meet the following standards, and may not impose any other standards.